 - Using company funds to write checks

 - Hiding or misusing assets of a trust or of clients

 - Unethical use of funds by a public official

 With embezzlement charges, your reputation can be tainted even if the charges are dropped.
-You will need a team of skilled Chicago embezzlement lawyers on your side to help you protect your future and reputation.
+You will need a team of skilled Chicago embezzlement lawyers on your side to help you protect your future.